BDC Hamburger Icon

 Live video events

 While evergreen videos are cost-effective, live videos create excitement and immediacy.
-In addition to generating buzz for new product offerings, live videos boost brand authenticity by showing your team live and unedited.
-You can do live events on Facebook, YouTube, LinkedIn, Twitter, Twitch, Instagram and TikTok.
+In addition to generating buzz for new product offerings, these videos boost brand authenticity by showing your team in a live and unedited way.
+You can hold live events on Facebook, YouTube, LinkedIn, X, Twitch, Instagram and TikTok.
 Live video events can boost your social media engagement and provide valuable customer insights.

 Jennifer Dublino contributed to this article.